collingeorge/MCAT/README.md

 you understand the exam.
 If you understand the mechanisms,
 you never forget them.

+## Practice Resources
+This framework was iteratively refined using paid third-party MCAT practice resources (eg, UWorld) to identify high-yield reasoning patterns and common conceptual traps.
+No proprietary content is reproduced.

 ## Citation
 If you use or adapt this material, please cite: